- Funding Programme

 The growing digitalisation of the financial sector is prompting an increasing use of data through both new modelling techniques and changes within the insurance market.
 While these changes can result in benefits for customers and insurers through more efficient new business and claims processes, there is a risk that these changes could result in poorer customer outcomes.
 These could arise through reduced access to insurance protection on an affordable basis for higher risk customers, as well as the introduction of bias in product design, underwriting, pricing and claims payment.

-The objective of the project is to understand the implications, nature and extent of the potential risks to relevant (re)insurance industry stakeholders stemming from the increased use of a wide range of data as well as from the underlying related technologies.
+The objective of the project was to understand the implications, nature and extent of the potential risks to relevant (re)insurance industry stakeholders stemming from the increased use of a wide range of data as well as from the underlying related technologies.
 The development of specific guidance addressing such emerging challenges of digitalisation in insurance will help mitigate risks to adverse customer outcomes.
 Over the long term, the project will contribute towards increased financial stability and stronger consumer protection.